marcyvillegas/css-challenge/README.md

 # css-challenge 🎲
 This is my submission to a CSS Challenge in Bryl's discord server.
-A layout and font has been provided and we need to copy it using any CSS frameworks.
+A layout and font (Poppins) has been provided and we need to copy it using any CSS frameworks.

 I used pure CSS only but it is still not yet responsive.